hellogreg/pstv/pstv.md

 The PSTV is often referred to as just a Vita that plugs into your TV.
 And again, technically, that’s true.
 But because the PSTV isn’t used in the same places or manner as a Vita, it’s not a Vita.
 It's not more or less.
 It's something else.

-But the PSTV's current visual interface does look like the Vita’s.
+However, the PSTV's current visual interface does look like the Vita’s.
 In fact it *is* the Vita interface, unaltered.

 I'm sure this saved on design and development costs.
 But, as a result, the PSTV's branding no longer matches the rest of the current generation of Sony’s consumer devices.
 (For example, the default system typeface is Rodin, the same as on the PlayStation 3.)
 And the Vita interface was originally designed to display on small screens, meaning that the type size and iconography of the PSTV are often larger than they need to be when displayed on a television.

 My biggest issue with the current interface is that it was designed for the Vita's touchscreen navigation, and not a controller, as the PSTV requires.
-On the PSTV, Button and stick functions change from screen to screen, making them seem like their use was tacked on as an afterthought.
+On the PSTV, button presses and stick movements lead to inconsistent results, because the design wasn't originally created with them in mind.

 In no single case does this break functionality on the PSTV.
 But the cumulative effect is annoying.
-This becomes an obstacle as soon as you reach the console's homescreen.
+The interface becomes an obstacle as soon as you start up and reach the console's homescreen.

 ### The PSTV homescreen, now